 The Exumas, The Bahamas

-Who knew that there were over 700 islands in the Bahamas?
+Who knew that there were over 3.000 islands, cays and islets in the Bahamas?
 I'm on an archipelago of about 365 of them called the Exumas.
 (Amazing how often there are 365 of things isn’t it?).
 From my balcony I can see a sprinkling of them, peeking out of the water to form a picture perfect scene.
-Great Exuma is linked to Little Exuma by a bridge and there is one long highway that runs north to south along both of them.
+Great Exuma is linked to Little Exuma, by a bridge, and there is one long highway, which runs north to south, along both of them.

 A boat tour is mandatory in the Bahamas.
-It’s a hundred mile trip round all the outer cays.
+It’s a hundred mile trip round all the outer cays, which form the north part of the Exumas.
 Most of them seem to be owned by the rich and famous and are rented out for ridiculous sums of money.
-There’s an underwater piano that –- apparently - David Copperfield actually plays on and the grotto where they filmed Thunderball.
-We have to snorkel in through some precarious narrow rocky channels to get there.
-The islands also seem to form a giant petting zoo, if a slightly bizarre one.
-We feed lettuce to land iguanas, straddle nurse sharks and frolic with pigs who swim out to greet us (yes honestly).
+There’s an underwater piano that - apparently - David Copperfield actually plays on and, on Staniel Cay, the grotto where they filmed Thunderball.
+We have to snorkel in, through some precarious narrow rocky channels to reach it.
+There are a few sergeant major fish and some eerie reflections through the holes in the roof.

-Tropic of Cancer, Bahamas
+Tropic of Cancer Beach

 I'm beginning to think I'm jinxed.
-They won’t let me check in for Nassau as the computer says I'm due to fly tomorrow even though my e-ticket says today.
+They won’t let me check in for Nassau, as the computer says I'm due to fly tomorrow, even though my e-ticket says today.
 And they say the plane is full.
 Eventually they let me on, but I notice that the last person to board gets shown to a seat in the cockpit.
 I wouldn’t have minded that one.